carlosgruiz-dev/carlosgruiz-dev.github.io/content/bookmarks.md

 * [HOCON (Human-Optimized Config Object Notation)](https://github.com/lightbend/config/blob/master/HOCON.md)
 * [HTML Slidy](https://www.w3.org/Talks/Tools/Slidy2/) - Slide Shows in HTML and XHTML
 * [HTTP Status Codes](https://httpstatuses.com/) - an easy to reference database of HTTP Status Codes with their definitions and helpful code references all in one place.
+* [HTTPX](https://www.python-httpx.org/) - a fully featured HTTP client for Python 3, which provides sync and async APIs, and support for both HTTP/1.1 and HTTP/2.
 * [HTTPie](https://httpie.io/) - HTTPie—aitch-tee-tee-pie—is a user-friendly command-line HTTP client for the API era.
 * [Hackage](http://hackage.haskell.org/) - Hackage is the Haskell community's central package archive of open source software.
 * [Hakyll](https://jaspervdj.be/hakyll/) - Static sites are fast, secure, easy to deploy, and manageable using version control.